Chr0nicT/jelbrekd_client/README.md

 Client For Jelbrekd (jailbrekd)

 This is literally just coolstars Electra jailbrekd_client.
 All credits go him.
 Idfk why I changed it.
 Tbh..
 But hey.

+EDIT: Oh yeah, I wanted to compile it in XCode.